asayers/cbdr/README.md

 help you decide whether the result is significant.
 If the docs don't specify the meaning, you could try grepping the source for mention of an "inverse CDF".

-## Part 3: Validation vs exploration
+## ❌ Using profiling tools to benchmark

 We don't need to get too fancy here: all you need is one good macro-benchmark and a stopwatch.